sahoyosso/sahoyosso/README.md

 ### Hi there 👋

-Repositories for geospatial projects, interactive maps, tutorial material and my coding projects.
+I currently do research on human migration, spatial analytics, and social impacts I build tools for spatial data science to support that work Repositories for geospatial projects, interactive maps, and material for my own coding projects.

-Grab anything under Tutorial work or labled 'for anyone'.
-The rest are personal files I work on.
+:earth_africa: :earth_asia: :earth_americas: